Multipartite quantum entanglement in $\mathcal{PT}$-symmetric molecular optomechanics: Nonreciprocal enhancement and thermal resilience to \SI{500}{\kelvin}: Results and discussion

-The results, shown in \Cref{fig:OPA_vs_PT}, are unequivocal.
-For the OPA scheme, we observe the characteristic trade-off: as the nonlinear gain $\Lambda$ is increased to amplify the vibration-vibration ($E_{B_1B_2}$) entanglement, the active cavity-vibration ($E_{cB_2}$) entanglement is gradually suppressed and eventually vanishes.
-This highlights the inherent tension between these channels in that architecture.
+The results, shown in \Cref{fig:OPA_vs_PT}, demonstrate the key differences between the two approaches.
+For the OPA scheme, we observe the characteristic trade-off: as the nonlinear gain $\Lambda$ is increased to amplify the vibration-vibration ($E_{B_1B_2}^{\text{OPA}}$) entanglement, the active cavity-vibration ($E_{cB_2}^{\text{OPA}}$) entanglement is gradually suppressed relative to its maximum achievable value.
+This highlights the inherent tension between these channels in that architecture, consistent with previous findings \cite{Berinyuy2025a, Huang2025a, Chen2021}.
+The molecular optomechanical realization of OPA enhancement \cite{Huang2025a, Chen2021, Huang2024} demonstrates this trade-off particularly clearly, where parametric amplification in one channel necessarily comes at the expense of another.
+This trade-off, while limiting the versatility of OPA-based enhancement, provides important insights into the fundamental differences between parametric and $\mathcal{PT}$-symmetric enhancement mechanisms.
+The study of collective quantum entanglement in molecular cavity optomechanics \cite{Huang2024} provides a theoretical framework that helps understand how our $\mathcal{PT}$-symmetric approach can overcome these limitations.